Samin-yasar/cip4-projects/index.md

 # **Code in Place Projects Index**

-Welcome to my repository for all projects completed during the Code in Place course.
+Welcome to my repository for all projects completed during the Code in Place v4 (CiP4) course.
 This index serves as a central hub to navigate through the different assignments and their respective documentation.

 Each project folder contains its source code and a detailed README.md file that documents the project's purpose, functionality, and how to run it.
 This repository is a showcase of my learning journey and a record of the computational concepts I explored.

+## About Code in Place
+Code in Place offers Stanford's flagship course CS106A, online for free, with the support from thousands of teachers.
+CS106A is one of the most popular courses at Stanford University, taken by almost 1,600 students every year.
+It has been developed over the last 30 years by an amazing team, including Nick Parlante, Eric Roberts and more.
+The course teaches the fundamentals of computer programming using the widely-used Python programming language.
+This course is for everyone from humanists, social scientists, to hardcore engineers.

-### **Project Documentation**
+## **Project Documentation**

 Below is a list of all documented projects.
 Click on the link for each project to view its dedicated documentation and learn more about it.